 STOP HS2

-“How much will need?” is a question that has been asked without an answer for the last six years, until now.
+“How much electricity will HS2 need?” is a question that has been asked without an answer for the last six years, until now.
 It’s something which has always been pushed for because the speed which has been set for HS2 would mean significantly increased power requirements compared to the rest of the electric trains on the rail network.

 “The total maximum demand of HS2 for both Phase One and Two is estimated to be 800 MW.”